hoangphu7122002/RSA_project/README.md

 ### Usecase [1]
 #### Input file (write in input.txt):
-     1 line: number of bits of prime number you want to generate (example: 512, 1024)
+     one line: number of bits of prime number you want to generate (example: 512, 1024)
 #### Run thourgh makefile:
      make rsa
 #### Output has some information such as: